philipturner/arheadsetkit-dev/README.md

 ARHeadsetKit 1 was higher level, had tutorials, LiDAR had barely penetrated the market...

 ARHeadsetKit 2 is intrinsically lower level, but more flexible and power efficient.
 It makes the underlying algorithms easier to modify for custom use cases.
+It also utilizes the 120 Hz displays on recent iPhones to improve the VR experience.